riggsd/guano-py/doc/guano_specification.md

 Metadata Format
 ---------------

 Namespaces are separated from field keys by the first occurrence of the '|' pipe character, UTF-8 and ASCII ``0x7C``.
 Namespaces may not include a '|' character (obviously) or a ':' character.

 Field keys are separated from field values by the first occurrence of the ':' colon character, UTF-8 and ASCII ``0x3A``.
 Keys may not contain a ':' character (obviously).
+Keys may contain a '|' character so that vendors may namespace their own vendor-specific fields; for example, `PET|D500X|TSens: high` could be a value which applies to Pettersson's D500X but not to their other products.

 Field values consist of everything after the first ':' character, until the next '\n' newline (or EOF), and after having all surrounding whitespace trimmed.
 Whitespace is not exhaustively defined here, but should include the non-printing ASCII bytes including null, CR, LF, space, tab, etc.

 Empty lines are ignored.
-In fact, the examples in this document use extra empty lines for logical organization of fields, though this is absolutely not a requirement for writing implementations.
+In fact, the examples in this document use extra empty lines for legibility, though this is absolutely not a requirement for writing implementations.

 Field keys may occur in any order.
-Keys may not be duplicated, however!
+However, keys may not be duplicated within a single file!

 Extensible Namespaces